jonaspleyer/peace-of-posters/docs/content/documentation/themes.md

 ### `heading-text-args` & `body-text-args`
-Takes arguments to alter heading or body text. for all possible arguments see: [Text](https://typst.app/docs/reference/text/text/)
+Takes arguments to alter heading or body text.
+For all possible arguments see: [Text](https://typst.app/docs/reference/text/text/)

 ```typst
 "heading-text-args": (